-(d) Transactions requiring approval by BIP Independent Directors the dissolution of BIP;
+d.
+Transactions requiring approval by BIP Independent Directors

 The BIP Independent Directors have approved a conflicts protocol which addresses the approval and other requirements for transactions in which there is greater potential for a conflict of interest to arise.

 These transactions include: